markuskimius/pinchpan2/README.md

     that is called when the user pinches (on a mobile device) or uses ctrl-scroll/cmd-scroll on their mouse (on a desktop device).

-  * `.zoomable(element[, options])` makes the element zoomable by the pinch event.
+  * `.zoomable(element[, options])` makes the element zoomable by the pinch event, and pannable by the pan event.
 It also adds the `zoom` event to an element when the element is zoomed.
 Enabling zoom implies enabling the pinch and pan events.

 ## Event